-The year cities ate the world (Edition Introduction)
+The year cities ate the world

-In 1853 Georges-Eugène Haussmann was given what a lesser man would have considered an impossible task – the transformation of Paris.
-Two years after his coup d'état Emperor Louis-Napoléon Bonaparte set Baron Haussmann a series of objectives: make it healthier, clear the slums, free up traffic, make the suburbs accessible, build new stations, provide water and sewerage, limit civil disturbance – in short, create a monumental city the world would envy.
+IN 1853 GEORGES-Eugène Haussmann was given what a lesser man would have considered an impossible task – the transformation of Paris.
+Two years after his coup d’état Emperor Louis-Napoléon Bonaparte set Baron Haussmann a series of objectives: make it healthier, clear the slums, free up traffic, make the suburbs accessible, build new stations, provide water and sewerage, limit civil disturbance – in short, create a monumental city the world would envy.

 At the time Paris was home to a million people, about half the number who lived in London where construction of the infrastructure essential to modernisation and sustainable population growth was more advanced.
 Paris was a vile, overcrowded, polluted, disease-ridden place with high unemployment, insufficient water, no sewerage and virtually no parks.